josephistired/josephistired/README.md

 # 👋 Hi

 Hello, my name is Joseph!
-If you're interested in finding out more about me, feel free to check out my [website](https://www.josephcarmosino.com/).
+If you're interested in learning more about me, please check out my [website](https://www.josephcarmosino.com/).

 # 📊 Github Stats